ForestOfLight/Statistic-Display/README.md

 ## Usage

 All commands are prefixed with `./`.
-The `./stat` command is disabled until enabled with the `commandStat` rule.
 Do `./help` for more information.

 **Usage: `./stat list`**
 Displays a list of all available statistics.